zizitizi/my-devops-Roadmap/ansible/S25ansible.md

 ### debug

-debug message is for print output . debug : msg=... ==is same as echo. we can write a meesage end of playbook to see if entire of playbook runs successfully.
+debug message is for print output . debug : msg=... ==is same as echo. we can write a meesage end of playbook to see if entire of playbook runs successfully. have many arguments like: msg - var - register,...

+- name: pingplaybook
+  hosts: all
+  tasks:
+    - ping:

+    - name: printing masseg
+      debug:
+         msg: "helow from zizi51"

+- hosts: ubuntu2

+  tasks:
+  - debug:
+      var: ansible_facts  -->Or can filter like Var: ansible_facts[“cmdline”]